 Sometimes a single instruction has multiple alternative sets of possible operands.
 For example, on the 68000, a logical-or instruction can combine register or an immediate value into memory, or it can combine any kind of operand into a register; but it cannot combine one memory location into another.

 These constraints are represented as multiple alternatives.
 An alternative can be described by a series of letters for each operand.
 The overall constraint for an operand is made from the letters for this operand from the first alternative, a comma, the letters for this operand from the second alternative, a comma, and so on until the last alternative.
+All operands for a single instruction must have the same number of alternatives.
 Here is how it is done for fullword logical-or on the 68000:

 (define_insn "iorsi3" [(set (match_operand:SI 0 "general_operand" "=m,d") (ior:SI (match_operand:SI 1 "general_operand" "%0,0") (match_operand:SI 2 "general_operand" "dKs,dmKs")))] ...)